-To achieve the density criterion in the Illinois law the program should provide a paint drop-off site, collection event, or collection service for every 50,000 residents of the state.
-This criterion is met with 256 drop-off sites.
-Therefore, in addition to the 33 sites needed for the distribution criterion, 223 more sites are needed to meet the density criterion.
+To achieve the density criterion in the Maryland law, the program should provide a paint drop-off site for every 50,000 residents of the state.
+This criterion is met with 123 drop-off sites.
+Because 11 of these sites are captured by the distribution criterion, 112 additional sites are needed.

 The following map is for illustrative purposes to provide a picture of what an optimal statewide distribution of sites looks like.
-It does not represent the actual types, number or distribution of sites that may end up participating as paint drop-off sites. collection events, or collection services in the program, but rather the best combination of paint retail sites if PaintCare hand-selected and only used paint retailers to meet the convenience criteria of the Illinois law.
-Using this set of sites is not the only way to satisfy the convenience criteria - it can be achieved through many other configurations of sites throughout the state - but it is unlikely to be accomplished with fewer than 256 sites.
+It does not represent the actual types, number or distribution of sites that may end up participating as paint drop-off sites in the program, but rather the best combination of paint retail sites if PaintCare hand-selected and only used paint retailers to meet the convenience criteria of the Maryland law.
+Using this set of sites is not the only way to satisfy the convenience criteria - it can be achieved through many other configurations of sites throughout the state - but it is unlikely to be accomplished with fewer than 123 sites.